gyuho/learn/src/paxos-etcd-vs-nakamoto-bitcoin-consensus.md

 #### Who initiates the block (data)?

 In Paxos, a client can propose any value (data) to any node in the cluster.
-The write request is forwarded to leader.
+The write request (or "proposal") is forwarded to the leader.
 For instance, an etcd client writes a key-value pair as follows:

 ```go
 // create an etcd client object